 What is Wisconsin's Clean Energy Blueprint?

 Solar construction underway

-With final approval from the Public Service Commission of Wisconsin (PSCW), construction is underway on several of our projects, including Bear Creek, North Rock, Wood County and Crawfish River.
-Solar energy is more than a smart investment for our Wisconsin customers — it’s a sustainable path into the future.
+With final approval from the Public Service Commission of Wisconsin (PSCW), we’ve completed three and started construction on the remaining nine projects across the state.
+Solar energy is more than a smart investment for our Wisconsin customers – it's a sustainable path into the future.

 As we accelerate our transition to delivering cleaner energy for customers, we’ve announced our plans for building out nearly 1,100 MW of solar in the state.
 The first phase of our plan was announced in May 2020 — six new utility-scale solar projects totaling 675 MW of solar energy.
-Then, in April 2022, we received verbal approval from the PSCW for six more projects that will generate 414 MW of solar.
+In June 2022, we received approval from the PSCW for six more projects that will generate 414 MW of solar.
 Located in mostly rural areas of Dodge, Grant, Green, Jefferson, Richland, Rock, Sheboygan, Waushara and Wood counties, collectively the 12 projects will create more than 2,000 local construction jobs and provide an estimated $130 million in local tax revenues over the next 30 years.
-Click for project-specific details.

 We are also working with many communities and local businesses, exploring opportunities to partner on solar projects.
-To date, we have solar generation in Madison and Beloit, built community solar in Fond du Lac and energized an Alliant Energy® Customer-Hosted Renewables project in Iowa County.
-We’re nearing completion of two more projects in Kohler and Sheboygan.
+To date, we have solar generation in Madison and Beloit, built community solar in Fond du Lac and energized an Alliant Energy® Customer-Hosted Renewables project in Iowa County, Kohler and Sheboygan.